-- · Insert the battery correctly.
+- Insert the battery correctly.
 If the battery is inserted incorrectly, it may not be removed.
-Wipe the electrodes of the battery with a soft dry cloth before inserting. - Do not open the battery cover or remove the battery while the power is on. - Be careful as the camera or battery may become hot when the camera is used continuously for a long period of time. - · Remove the battery when you will not use the camera for a long while.
-The battery may leak. - The date and time may be reset if you leave the battery out of the camera for long periods of time.
-If this occurs, follow the procedure described in "Setting the Date and Time" (p.50) to reset the date and time. - Slide the battery cover in the direction of the arrow, and then lift it to open $(1 \rightarrow 2)$.
+Wipe the electrodes of the battery with a soft dry cloth before inserting. - Do not open the battery cover or remove the battery while the power is on. - Be careful as the camera or battery may become hot when the camera is used continuously for a long period of time. - Remove the battery when you will not use the camera for a long while.
+The battery may leak and damage the camera if left installed during prolonged periods of non-use.
+If the removed battery will not be used for six months or longer, charge the battery for about 30 minutes before storing it.
+Be sure to recharge the battery every six to twelve months. - Store the battery in a location where the temperature will remain below room temperature.
+Avoid locations with high temperatures. - The date and time may be reset if you leave the battery out of the camera for long periods of time.
+If this occurs, follow the procedure described in "Setting the Date and Time" (p.48) to set the current date and time.

+Slide the battery cover in the direction of the arrow, and then lift it to open (1-2).

-Insert the battery with the mark facing toward the lens.
+Insert the battery until it locks into place with the ▲ mark facing toward the lens.

 To remove the battery, push the battery lock lever in the direction of the arrow (3) with your finger.
-Remove the battery when it pops out slightly.

-Close the battery cover, and then slide it in the direction of the arrow (4→5).
+Close the battery cover, and then slide it in the direction of the arrow ((4)→(5)).